 (d) Chives

-Ques.
-Which ancient Roman road system was crucial for the efficient administration and expansion of the Roman Empire?
+Which ancient road system was crucial for the efficient administration and expansion of the Empire?

 (a) Silk Road